ibm-messaging/mq-ansible/docs/MQ_UPGRADE.md

 ## Troubleshooting

-If one of the following errors appears during the run of the playbook, run the following commands according to the problem:
+If one of the following errors appears during the run of the playbook, carry out the suggested fixes:

 - `"ERROR: Shared resources for installation at /opt/mqm are in use` - MQ objects haven't correctly been ended before installation of the Fix Packs has started.